 To achieve native submerged aquatic vegetation (SAV) coverage goals for the Old Channel Long-Term Biological Goal (LTBG) and Old Channel Environmental Restoration & Protection Area (ERPA) reaches as set forth in the revised EAHCP tables 4.1 and 4.1.1, respectively.
-The overall intent of the aquatic vegetation restoration program is to increase and preserve the coverage of high quality habitat for the fountain darter.
+The overall intent of the aquatic vegetation restoration program is to increase and preserve the coverage of highquality habitat for the fountain darter (Etheostoma fonticola).

-SAV restoration efforts in 2021 will include the planting of target SAV species in an effort to achieve annual SAV restoration goals and to maintain existing SAV coverage.
+SAV restoration efforts in 2025 will include the planting and maintenance of target SAV species.
 Figure 1 depicts the Comal River system and identifies individual Old Channel restoration reaches.
-The 2021 annual SAV restoration goals, as well as the EAHCP long-term SAV coverage goals, for the Old Channel LTBG and ERPA reaches are specified by reach and vegetation type in Table 2.
-Efforts will also be made in 2021 to monitor for and remove re-emergent non-native Hygrophila from the Old Channel LTBG and ERPA reaches.
+SAV restoration goals for 2025, as well as the EAHCP long-term SAV coverage goals, for the Old Channel LTBG and ERPA reaches are specified by reach and vegetation type in Table 2.
+Efforts will also be made in 2025 to monitor for and remove re-emergent non-native Hygrophila from the Old Channel LTBG and ERPA reaches.